avimehenwal/fan-gallery/content/movies.md

 * They gave me something radical
 * We are not arms merchants, we just want to build good aircrafts

+## Howl's Moving Castle

+* Seems like I have become quiet cunning in my old age
+* Calcifer move the castle 600 kms north
+* The witch of the waste
+* oath of Sorcery Academy

 <Rating :values="['50', '60', '100', '100', '100']" />